 Figure 3 presents the evolution of H₂S concentrations at the outlet of a filtration column containing 30 g of CAA over time.

-At the beginning of the filtration (0 to 100 minutes), the H₂S concentration is low and almost negligible (approximately 2 ppmV).
+At the beginning of the filtration (0 to 100 minutes), H₂S concentration is low and almost negligible (approximately 2 ppmV).
 This initial phase can be attributed to the effectiveness of cashew tree branch-based activated carbon, which, due to its high porosity and adsorption properties, rapidly captures the H₂S molecules present in the biogas.
 The low initial concentration indicates the good adsorption capacity of the activated carbon, which is typical when the adsorption sites are not yet saturated.

 From 100 minutes to around 160 minutes, the H₂S concentration gradually increases, reaching a value of 7.25 ppmV.
 This rise can be interpreted as the gradual saturation of the available adsorption sites on the activated carbon.
 The activated carbon starts becoming saturated with H₂S, limiting its ability to capture new gas molecules.
 This phenomenon indicates that the activated carbon begins to lose its adsorption capacity as the active sites are occupied by H₂S molecules.
 After 160 minutes, the concentration of H₂S stabilizes around 7.25 ppmV and remains constant until 600 minutes (8 hours).
 This suggests that the activated carbon has reached a saturation point, where the adsorption of H₂S is minimal, and its adsorption capacity is limited by the remaining active sites.
 The stabilization of the concentration also indicates that no additional H₂S is being adsorbed, as the activated carbon is saturated and can no longer efficiently remove the gas.